Plague Doctor Tattoos

 During the time of the Black Plague, doctors wore masks affixed with long beaks that were filled with herbs, perfumes, and spices that produced a pleasant smell in an effort to “filter out” the stench of death that filled the streets.

-While medicinal knowledge and practices has advanced exponentially since this time, the horrific imagery of the plague doctor has stuck around.
+While medicinal knowledge and practices have advanced exponentially since this time, the horrific imagery of the plague doctor has stuck around.

 This is evident in the increasing popularity of plague doctor tattoos.